Please read this information carefully for steps on obtaining your Florida All-lines Adjuster License.

 - Fingerprinting Requirement:

-Note: Criminal history checks are valid for one (1) YEAR.
-This means that if an applicant applies for an additional class of insurance license during this one (1) year period, he/she will NOT be required to file another fingerprint card unless specifically requested to by the Department.
+Note: Criminal history checks are valid for only ONE (1) YEAR.
+This means that if an applicant applies for an additional class of insurance license during this one one year period, he/she will NOT be required to file another fingerprint card unless specifically requested to by the Department.

 Requirements for applicants with prior criminal history.

 - Licensing Fees:

 Following successful completion of the course, you will receive a Certificate of Completion from the HurriClaim Training Academy (a partner of MindCross Training).
 You must update your profile with your correct name and address before your paperwork can be processed.
 Your name and address should match that which you will use when you apply for your license.

 After completing the course and passing the tests, follow the steps below to apply for your license online or view the steps outlined by the Florida Department of Financial Services:

-- Have your SSN and a valid credit card available.
+- Before you begin, have your SSN and a valid credit card available.